State-Metro ALS Surveillance

 - Letters and phone calls were made to the neurologists to determine if they diagnosed or treated PALS.

-Every neurologist who has diagnosed or provided care to a person with ALS from January 1, 2009 – December 31, 2011 is being asked to report.
+Every neurologist who has diagnosed or provided care to a person with ALS from January 1, 2009 – December 31, 2011 was asked to report.

 Data Collection Plans

-- The neurologist will complete a brief abstraction form, which includes information on demographics, data of diagnosis, and El Escorial Criteria, on each person with ALS.
+- The neurologist completed a brief abstraction form, which includes information on demographics, data of diagnosis, and El Escorial Criteria, on each person with ALS.

-- A more detailed Medical Records Verification form will be completed on up to 20% of the cases and submitted with an electromyogram (EMG) to the consulting neurologist for verification of diagnosis.
+- A more detailed Medical Records Verification form was completed on up to 20% of the cases and submitted with an electromyogram (EMG) to the consulting neurologist for verification of diagnosis.

-- Death and hospital discharge data will be evaluated to identify possible cases of ALS not reported to the surveillance project.
-When physicians can be identified, they will be contacted to determine why the person was not reported.
+- Death and hospital discharge data was evaluated to identify possible cases of ALS not reported to the surveillance project.
+When physicians could be identified, they were contacted to determine why the person was not reported.